skalliger/base_base_configs/README.md

 # base_base_configs
-Additional apps I like to use on new deployments.
+Additional apps I like to use on new Splunk deployments.